Warding Off Threats Spawned by the Abuse of Newly Registered Domains

 This post doesn’t imply that all newly registered domains are malicious and should be avoided.
 After all, traditional TLDs are still widely used as well to conduct lots of cyber attacks.
 What matters, however, is the ability to discern between perfectly legitimate domain names and those acquired to cause harm.

 Domain Reputation API and Newly Registered & Just-Expired Domains Database can help in that regard as they provide data points that are relevant for threat identification, assessment, and protection.
 Would you like to learn more about how our tools can help?
-Feel free to drop us a line at .Read the other articles
+Feel free to drop us a line at .Read other articles